Chubbyman2/waifu-list-backend/README.md

 ### Supabase (PostgreSQL)
 I upgraded from a locally-hosted SQLite database to using a cloud-based PostgreSQL database provider, known as Supabase.
 I learned how to use Supabase during my summer internship at Content Turbine, and decided to use it as they allow for easy integration of migrations from Django.

-### AWS Elastic Beanstalk
+### Microsoft Azure
 Previously, I used Heroku to host all my projects, including my previous REST API.
-However, due to Salesforce removing all free-tier plans, it was time for an upgrade.
-Assuming you set up everything correctly, AWS EB allows for easy deployment via <a href="https://github.com/aws/aws-elastic-beanstalk-cli-setup">their CLI</a>.
+Then I switched to using AWS Elastic Beanstalk, until I realized that it doesn't provide the back end domain name with SSL certification.
+This was a problem, as all front end hosting services now require requests to be HTTPS, not HTTP.
+Finally, I switched to <a href="https://learn.microsoft.com/en-us/azure/app-service/configure-language-python#container-startup-process?appservice=startup">deploying on Microsoft Azure</a>.

 ## To Do
 ### Authentication